apache/arrow/docs/source/format/Intro.rst

 Arrow Columnar Format
 =====================

-Apache Arrow focuses on tabular data so let's consider we have data which are tabular so they can be organized into a table:
+Apache Arrow focuses on tabular data.
+For an example, let's consider we have data that can be organized into a table:

 .. figure:: ./images/columnar-diagram_1.svg
    :scale: 70%